coollog/kash/README.md

 **Note: This is an experimental prototype.
 Do NOT use for production.**

 Run bash in your Kubernetes cluster with a shared file system.
+Use your Kubernetes cluster like a simple distributed operating system where Kubernetes is just a process scheduler.

 ## What does this do